unit72784/Diabolic-Drive/README.md

   </a>
 </p>

-- a **stealthy mode** that can be preprogrammed and makes your computer read the ATMEGA32U4 as one HID device hiding its identity of running an Arduino Bootloader and its COM port from the WINDOWS device manager
+- a **stealthy mode** that can be preprogrammed and makes your computer read the ATMEGA32U4 as a HID device only, hiding its identity of running an Arduino Bootloader and its COM port from the Windows device manager, which enhances Diabolic Drive's covert usability.
 ## Features
-Diabolic Drive hardware was squeezed to get highest level of capabilities out of it with many stealthy features in mind and was designed to give user maximum openness , flexibility , control over it and finally to be future-proofed .
+Diabolic Drive hardware was squeezed to get the highest level of capabilities out of it with many stealthy features in mind and was designed to give the user maximum openness, flexibility, control over it, and finally, future-proofed.
 - **Features ready** :
   + ATMEGA32U4 and ESP8266 are connected to each other over both Serial and I2C protocols which means that Diabolic Drive supports running almost every Open-Source    software out there that is built for the same 2 chips . ex: WIFI DUCK , WIFI DUCKY, ESPloitV2 ,WHID , supremeDuck and much more !
   + Flash Storage supports reading , writing data while firing your payload wirelessly at the same time .